 If you use a PIN to sign in, it’s probably more convenient to reset that instead of your password.
 Because this resets your Microsoft account password, you’ll have to enter the new password in the your phone’s email app and other places you use it.

-Note that this only works if you sign in with a Microsoft account — one of its many benefits.
+Note that this only works if you sign in with a Microsoft account.
 Local accounts can’t use this method.
 Check out other ways to reset a lost Windows admin password if you need them.